Karen-Stewart80/Positive_Peeps_B/README.md

 ### Data Flow Diagram

-The Data Flow Diagram is for the Application Positive Peeps.
+The Data Flow Diagram is for the Application Positive Peeps future 2.0 version, that also includes the features of this lite version which includes the features of post, profile, signup and login.

 It demonstrates the flow of data from the External Entity, the user, throughout the application.
 From the User, it shows the Processes Create, Update/Add, Read and Delete for the Profiles, Messages, Friends and Posts all which have their data in their own tables.
 Arrows show the direction of data flow.
 Yellow circles are for CRUD process, pink rectangles are for data stores and the green large rectangle is for the user/external entity.

 ![Data Flow Diagram](docs/data_flow_diagram.pdf)